alessiogandelli/attention-analysis/README.md

 There are 231 users with socio, td , application and screen

 62 users miss data from at least one sensor
 13 miss location data
 33 miss touch data
 49 miss location data

+## time diary
+there are 1114 entries for each users in 29 days from 13-11-20 to 11-12-20 850 for the first 2 weeks
+264 from the second 2 weeks

+## touch

+## application
+attention, there are 34 students that are in the dataset by actually there is no data about the application

+the data is not consistent among the days, excluding the outliers, the numebr of users  is changing every day with a decresing trend

+13th of november there are 221 useful id
+11th of december there are 145 useful id

+142 user have application data everyday